lab1092/blender-manual_ja/manual/sequencer/effects.rst

 they have an alpha value of 0.
 If you use a movie strip, that movie has an alpha value of 1 (completely opaque).

-So, you can use the :guilabel:`Alpha Over` / :guilabel:`Alpha Under` effect to composite the CGI Scene on top of your movie.
+So, you can use the *Alpha Over* / *Alpha Under* effect to composite the CGI Scene on top of your movie.
 The result is your model doing whatever as if it was part of the movie.
 The Factor curve controls how much the foreground is mixed over the background, fading in the foreground on top of the background.
 The colors of transparent foreground image areas is ignored and does not change the color of the background.

-Select two strips (:kbd:`shift-Rmb`):
+Select two strips (:kbd:`Shift-RMB`):

-- With :guilabel:`Alpha Over`, the strips are layered up in the order selected; the first strip selected is the background, and the second one goes *over* the first one selected.
-The :guilabel:`Fac` tor controls *the transparency of the foreground*, i.e. a :guilabel:`Fac` of **0.0** will only show the background, and a :guilabel:`Fac` of **1.0** will completely override the background with the foreground (except in the transparent areas of this one, of course!)
+- With *Alpha Over*, the strips are layered up in the order selected; the first strip selected is the background, and the second one goes *over* the first one selected.
+The *Fac* tor controls *the transparency of the foreground*, i.e. a *Fac* of **0.0** will only show the background, and a *Fac* of **1.0** will completely override the background with the foreground (except in the transparent areas of this one, of course!)
-- With :guilabel:`Alpha Under`, this is the contrary: the first strip selected is the foreground, and the second one, the background.
-Moreover, the :guilabel:`Fac` tor controls *the transparency of the background*, i.e. a :guilabel:`Fac` of **0.0** will only show the foreground (the background is completely transparent), and a :guilabel:`Fac` of **1.0** will give the same results as with :guilabel:`Alpha Over`.
+- With *Alpha Under*, this is the contrary: the first strip selected is the foreground, and the second one, the background.
+Moreover, the *Fac* tor controls *the transparency of the background*, i.e. a *Fac* of **0.0** will only show the foreground (the background is completely transparent), and a *Fac* of **1.0** will give the same results as with *Alpha Over*.

-- :guilabel:`Alpha Over Drop` is between the two others: as with :guilabel:`Alpha Under`, the first strip selected will be the foreground, but as with :guilabel:`Alpha Over`, the :guilabel:`Fac` tor controls the transparency of this foreground.
+- *Alpha Over Drop* is between the two others: as with *Alpha Under*, the first strip selected will be the foreground, but as with *Alpha Over*, the *Fac* tor controls the transparency of this foreground.

 The example shows layering of AlphaOver effects.
 The very bottom channel is red, and an arrow is on top of that.
 Those two are AlphaOver to Channel 3.